 However, with the forthcoming of the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), these distinctions were amalgamated into a singular umbrella term: Autism Spectrum Disorder.

-The levels of autism spectrum disorder
+The levels of Autism Spectrum Disorder

 Levels of autism spectrum disorder refer to the degree of support individuals require across different domains of functioning.
 These levels are based on the severity of symptoms and the level of support needed to navigate daily life.
 The three levels in autism spectrum disorder are often described as level 1, level 2, and level 3, reflecting varying degrees of impairment and support needs.

-Autism Level 1, previously known as Asperger's syndrome or mild autism, represents the mildest form of the disorder.
+Autism Level 1, previously known as Asperger’s syndrome or mild autism, represents the mildest form of the disorder.
 Individuals with autism spectrum level 1 typically display noticeable impairments in social communication.
-Bu,t these may be less severe compared to higher levels.
+But these may be less severe compared to higher levels.
 They may struggle with social interactions and exhibit repetitive behaviours or restricted interests, but they can usually function independently with appropriate support.

 In India, it is crucial to recognize and address the diverse needs of individuals with autism, including those with Level 2 autism.
 Autism Level 2 signifies moderate autism, where individuals require substantial support to meet their daily needs.